All Episodes

 Before, and I know you're going to head away from this topic quickly because you've got something else, but before we leave the subject of the autopsy, we were talking, and I think we ought to share this with the audience.

-This contact said that he has actually seen film from the Corona, New Mexico crash site on the Mack Braggle Ranch and emphasized that the non-human beings there were quite different than the Socorro humanoids.
+This contact said that he has actually seen film from the Corona, New Mexico crash site on the Mac Brago ranch and emphasized that the non-human beings there were quite different than the Socoro humanoids.

-You said the Corona crash site beings had very large heads with eyes like a cat or reptile, meaning vertical foot pupils, and that the hands had four long fingers, not six fingers, as the humanoids have in the Socorro autopsy.
+He said the Corona crash site beings had very large heads with eyes like a cat or reptile, meaning vertical foot pupils, and that the hands had four long fingers, not six fingers, as the humanoids have in the Socoro autopsy.

-So each week, Art, more circumstantial information piles up to support reports that there have been several different UFO crash sites in retrieval since the 1940s.
+So each week, more circumstantial information piles up to support reports that there have been several different UFO crash sites in retrievals since the 1940s.

 Well, maybe it's breaking it all open.

-And while we've all been informed with the humanoid autopsy footage, and the controversy about whether or not these are real extraterrestrials from off-planet somewhere, Right around us people are reporting encounters with live entities that don't seem to be human either.
+And while we've all been absorbed with the humanoid autopsy footage and the controversy about whether or not these are real extraterrestrials from off-planet somewhere, right around us, people are reporting encounters with live entities that don't seem to be human either.

 And some of the current eyewitness accounts also involve the animal mutilation mystery.